SuperOfficeDocs/superoffice-docs/docs/en/project/learn/screen/project-guide-tab.md

 Each status in the project guide contains different follow-ups and/or documents, which are shown in the lower half of the section tab.
 They are listed in two columns, **Follow-ups** and **Documents**.
 If you click the button for a status, the lower half of the section tab shows which activities belong to the status.

 The ![icon][img7] icon is displayed in front of follow-ups defined as milestones.
-The definition is done in SuperOffice Settings and maintenance.
+The definition is done in Settings and maintenance.
 The main card shows the date for the next milestone follow-up in the **Next milestone** field.

 Click **Create** next to the follow-ups and documents to create them.
 You can also click the title of the follow-up or document to create it.